Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: In-Context Learning for Dynamical Systems

-Here we outline an in-context learning procedure for the generic state-space model given in (\ref{eq1})-(\ref{eq2}), where we assume time-invariant state equation (i.e., $F_t = F \ne I$, $Q \ne 0$).
-For the simplicity of presentation, we at first consider scalar measurements.
-In such settings, the causal linear estimator of the state sequence $x_t$ that achieves the lowest mean-square error is given by the celebrated Kalman filter (\cite{kalman1960new}).
-Specifically, one first sets the estimate and the corresponding error covariance matrix of the initial state to $\hat{x}_0^+$ and $\hat{P}_0^+$, respectively.
-Then the estimates and the corresponding error covariance matrices of the subsequent states are found recursively via the prediction and update equations of the Kalman filter as stated below. \\ \textbf{Prediction Step}:
+We begin by outlining an in-context learning procedure for the generic linear state-space model defined in (\ref{eq1})–(\ref{eq2}), assuming a time-invariant state equation (i.e., $F_t = F \ne I$, $Q \ne 0$).
+For simplicity of presentation, we first consider the case of scalar measurements.
+In this setting, the optimal causal linear estimator of the state sequence $x_t$, in terms of mean-square error, is the well-known Kalman filter \citep{kalman1960new}.
+The procedure begins by specifying the initial state estimate and its corresponding error covariance matrix, denoted $\hat{x}_0^+$ and $\hat{P}_0^+$, respectively.
+(In our experiments, we initialize these as $\hat{x}_0^+=0$ and $\hat{P}_0^+=I_{n\times n}$.)
+Subsequent estimates and covariances are computed recursively using the Kalman filter’s prediction and update steps, as detailed by the expressions below.